Leccinum albellum

 Common Name:

 Tells: White/buff/pink/gray cap is usually quite wrinkled, a bit pointy, & cracks/fissures w/ age.
-Pores are notably depressed at the skinny stem.
+Tubes are notably depressed at the skinny stem.

 Other Information: Young specimens have tiny white scabers that darken to gray/brown w/ age.
 Likes oak.

-Science Notes: DNA testing moved this mushroom from Leccinum to the newly erected genus Leccinellum.
+Science Notes: DNA testing moved this mushroom from Leccinum to the newly erected genus Leccinellum, but then 2020 work by Michael Kuo and others recombined the two genera.

 Edibility: Good, though the stem is often to stringy to be worth eating.